100sue/P7-Roland_APPERT/README.md

 Context:

 ## Here are the requirements of the management committee: ##

-   the presentation of the functionalities must be simple;
+The presentation of the functionalities must be simple :
-    the creation of an account must be simple and possible from a cell phone;
+- the creation of an account must be simple and possible from a cell phone.
-    the profile must contain very little information so that its completion is fast; - the deletion of the account must be possible;
+- the profile must contain very little information so that its completion is fast; - the deletion of the account must be possible;
     access to a forum where employees can publish multimedia content must be available;
     Access to a forum where employees publish texts must be present; users must be able to easily locate the latest contributions of employees ;
     the Groupomania communication manager must be able to moderate interactions between employees and the Groupomania communication manager must be able to display the latest employee contributions